Rainbow-Dreamer/musicpy_docs/docs/Basic syntax of drum type.md

 cm:n  use for single continue symbol only, set the continue mode to n, the value could be 0 or 1, if value is 0, only extend the duration of the last note, if value is 1, when the previous note is a group, extend the duration of all notes in the group; if the continue mode is not set, the default action of continue symbol is extending only last note except when the previous note is a group that set to playing at the same time, which in case extending all notes in the group

+cs:T when you use chord types as a drum beat, whether the notes of chord are played simultaneously or not (T/F)

 Use ! in combination with the keyword header means to set all the current notes in batch, for example: K, H, S, H | K, K, S, H, !r:2
 ```